Peter O'Malley: Early life

-O'Malley was born at Carson C. Peck Memorial Hospital in Brooklyn, New York, to long-time Dodger owner Walter Francis O'Malley (1903–79) and Katherine Elizabeth "Kay" Hanson (1907–79).
+O'Malley was born at Carson C. Peck Memorial Hospital in Brooklyn, New York, to long-time Dodger owner and National Baseball Hall of Fame executive Walter Francis O'Malley (1903–79) and Katherine Elizabeth "Kay" Hanson (1907–79).
 He has a sister, Therese "Terry" O'Malley (born 1933), who was co-owner of the team.

 O'Malley graduated from the University of Pennsylvania, where he was president of his fraternity Phi Gamma Delta, and from the Wharton School of Business in 1960.

 Career

 Los Angeles Dodgers

 In 1962, O'Malley was named the director of Dodgertown, the team's spring training headquarters located in Vero Beach, Florida.
 In 1965, he became president and general manager of the minor league Spokane Indians of the Pacific Coast League, where many future Dodger stars and coaches were on the roster.

-In 1967 O'Malley moved to the major league club as vice president of stadium operations and in 1969, as executive vice president.
+In 1967, O'Malley moved to the major league club as vice president of stadium operations and in 1969, as executive vice president.
 He took over the presidency of the Dodgers from his father on March 17, 1970.
 His father, Walter, who had been Dodger Chairman of the Board since that date, died on August 9, 1979.

 O'Malley has been widely credited with running the Dodgers as a professional, highly respected and emulated organization, operated with consistent methods and values, encompassing a style known as "The Dodger Way."
 Among his unique business practices were treating his staff to ice cream at 2 p.m. every day the Dodgers were in first place, freshly baked cookies on sell-out games and overseas trips in the offseason after particularly successful years.
 In 1997, Fortune magazine named the Dodgers as the only sports franchise selected as one of the "100 Best Companies to Work for in America."
 It was the third time the team had received the recognition after being named in books of that title in 1984 and 1993.